 While you could easily enjoy your entire holiday celebration in the cabins, the surrounding areas of northern Georgia offer a wide range of activities and festivities to enhance your holiday stay.
 Most of the mountain towns hold holiday parades, markets and bazaars, and tree lighting ceremonies.
 Check out these fun and festive activities.

 - The annual Lighting of the Village in the Bavarian town of Helen complete with a visit from Santa Claus.

-- The Helen, GA Annual Christmas Parade and Christmas in the Mountains Celebration are also held annually.
+- The Helen, Georgia Annual Christmas Parade and Christmas in the Mountains Celebration.